 And they're doing it with the money from states that are fiscally responsible.

-Um, let's go back to this uh this shooting that took place.
+Let's go back to this shooting that took place.

 We know a lot more now about the officer.

-Uh her name is Kimberly Potter, 26 years Uh as a Brooklyn Center Police Department employee.
+Her name is Kimberly Potter, 26 years as a Brooklyn Center Police Department employee.

 And as you know, she resigned from her position, as did the police chief.

-And we have the president of the United States who was hanging out with Al Sharpton earlier today, apparently, I guess a virtual National Action Network convention, which I'd actually debated Sharpton in person at this convention many years ago.
+Apparently, I guess a virtual National Action Network convention, which I had actually debated Sharpton in person at this convention many years ago.

 Parts of our country are backsliding into the days of Jim Crow, passing laws that hearken back to the era of poll taxes when black people were made to guess how many beans, how many jelly beans in a jar, or count the number of bubbles in a bar of soap before they could cast their ballot.